ladybug-tools/spider-covid-19-viz-3d/README.md

 	* Data in WHO PDF file hard to parse
 * a growing percentage affected per day of each country's population rather than cases detected if we're separating it out by country.

+From Reddit

+> Why do the death "black sleeves" look far bigger than the actual numbers suggest?

+My answer
+The actual reason is that - currently - the heights are scaled via a square root of the number in question.
+This means bigger numbers are drawn much smaller than they really are.

+If this were a 2D chart -it would be easy to have gridlines and legends that indicated the scaling, but this is not so easy to show in 3D,

+And therefore - as your sharp eyes have pointed out - the indicated relations between cases and deaths appear to be wacky.
+My bad.

+I think a better idea might be to calculate the height of the cases and then calculate the height of the deaths as: casesHeight * deathCount / casesCount

+***

+>> new cases in the past day.
+> divided by the new cases the previous day.
+More cases is interesting, but far more interesting (to me, anyway) is that if it's increasing.
+> I'd suggest the derivative of the above as well, as I'd like to know if the rate of growth is increasing or decreasing, but I might be the only one that would find that interesting.

 Medium Term